Schur properties of randomly perturbed sets: Terminology and tools

 \begin{thm} If $A \subseteq [n]$ is sum-free and $\card{A} > \frac25 n+1$, then either \begin{itemize} \item[(i)] $A$ only consists of odd numbers, or \item[(ii)] $\min A > \card{A}$. \end{itemize} \end{thm}

 We will also often need to find many arithmetic progressions, and the following result of Varnavides \cite{varnavides1959certain} will be repeatedly applied.
-Here, and throughout, a \emph{4-AP} in a set $A$ is a sequence $a,a+d,a+2d,a+3d\in A$ and $d\in \mathbb{N}$ is said to be the \emph{difference} of the AP.
+Here, and throughout, a \emph{4-AP} in a set $A$ is a sequence $a,a+d,a+2d,a+3d\in A$ and $d\in \mathbb{N}$ is said to be the \emph{difference} of the arithmetic progression.

 \begin{thm} For every $\delta > 0$ there is a $\xi = \xi(\delta) > 0$ such that if $A \subseteq [n]$ is a set with $\card{A} \ge \delta n$, then $A$ contains at least $\xi n^2$ $4$-APs.
 In particular, there are at least $\xi n$ distinct differences of $4$-APs in $A$. \end{thm}